 Who should invest in VPF?

-The employees working in the eligible organizations can freely invest in VPF without any further requirements of documentation or account opening etc. They easily can make use of the provisions of VPF.
+The employees working in the eligible organisations can freely invest in VPF without any further requirements of documentation or account opening etc. They easily can make use of the provisions of VPF.
 Tax saving under 80C is simple and straightforward as the contributions are deducted from the salary and directly deposited to the EPF account.

 Who should invest in PPF?